Michelle Bachelet: Political interregnum

+UN Women

-On 14 September 2010, Bachelet was appointed head of the newly created United Nations body UN Women by UN Secretary-General Ban Ki-moon.
+On 14 September 2010, Bachelet was appointed head of the newly created United Nations body UN Women by UN Secretary-General Ban Ki-moon, serving as Under-Secretary-General of the United Nations in that capacity.
 She took office on 19 September 2010.
+Under her leadership, UN Women helped secure agreement on eliminating and preventing all forms of violence against women and girls at the 57th session of the Commission on the Status of Women.
 On 15 March 2013 she announced her resignation.

 2013 presidential election

 On 27 March 2013, Bachelet announced that she would seek a second term as President of Chile in the 2013 elections.
 The well-respected CEP released a poll in May 2012 suggesting that 51% of voters wished to see her become the next president, far ahead of any other would-be candidate.
+Bachelet had declined for most of Piñera's term to comment on a possible candidacy, but in the days after resigning from UN Women she returned to Chile on 27 March 2013, greeted by supporters at Arturo Merino Benítez International Airport, and confirmed her candidacy that same night at a public event in El Bosque.

 On 30 June 2013, Bachelet became the Nueva Mayoría's candidate for president after she won a four-way primary election with the support of five center and left parties (PS, PPD, PC, IC, MAS) and 73% of the vote.
+Her campaign, run under the slogan "Yo quiero Chile" ("I want Chile"), centered on drafting a new constitution, establishing free higher education, and a tax reform to finance it, without dwelling on details that could fracture her broad base of support; it also sought the support of those who had taken part in the 2011–13 Chilean student protests against the Piñera government.
+On 7 October 2013, Bachelet presented a document listing 50 measures to be carried out in the first hundred days of a prospective government, and on 27 October unveiled her full platform, which proposed free education at all levels within six years, an end to for-profit schooling, reform of the binomial electoral system, a tax reform, and the drafting of a new constitution, among other measures.

 In the 17 November 2013 presidential election, Bachelet fell short of the absolute majority needed for an outright win.
 In the runoff election, held on 15 December of that year, she beat former senator and Minister of Labor Evelyn Matthei with over 62% of the vote; turnout was significantly lower than in the first round.
+She became the first Chilean president to be re-elected to a second, non-consecutive term.
+Bachelet's proclamation as President-elect for the 2014–2018 term was confirmed by the Elections Certification Court (Tricel) on 10 January 2014.